robinsonkwame/robinsonkwame.github.io/index.md

 * [SI 699: Big Data Analytics](https://www.si.umich.edu/sites/default/files/si_699-007.pdf) - (34 students) The big data analytics mastery course will require students to demonstrate mastery of data collection,processing, analysis, visualization, and prediction.
 To develop these skills students will work onsemester-long projects that deal with large or industry-scale data sets, and solve real-world problems.Aligned with best industry practices, students will be expected to work in a fast-paced, collaborativeenvironment, while demonstrating independence and leadership.
 Students must be able to create and usetools to handle very large transactional, text, network, behavioral, and/or multimedia data sets.

 ## Service
-* Advisory Search Committee, School of Information, Member - Appointed to the advisory search committee to support school search for next dean.
+* [Advisory Search Committee, School of Information University of Michigan, Member](https://record.umich.edu/articles/advisory-committee-named-for-school-of-information-dean-search/) - Appointed to the advisory search committee to support school search for next dean.
 Collaborated over multiple months, with search firm Heidrick & Struggles, School of Information faculty and staff, and contributed to committee recommendation to University Michigan Office of the Provost.
 * [Kalamazoo Area Mathematics and Science Center (KAMSC)](https://kamsc.org/) - Keynote for Big Data Day; Presented principles and questions for effective analysis of big data to Kalamazoo High School students.
 Introduced Information as a discipline, the importance of theory, and contextualized learnings with a brief introduction of Authene-Kente (Robinson et al 2021).
 Slides [available here](https://github.com/robinsonkwame/robinsonkwame.github.io/blob/master/conf/KAMSC%20Big%20Data%20Day%20-%20Robinson%20-%201-13-2021.pdf).
 * [Black at SI (B@SI)](https://maizepages.umich.edu/organization/blackatsi) - One of several founding executive memebers.
 The Black@SI is an academic and social support network that serves Black students, alumni, and accomplices of the University of Michigan School of Information (UMSI).
 Through our programming, we help ensure that underrepresented students can successfully contribute to both scientific research and the college’s learning environment, and positively impact our communities.